-In principle, the Push up plus exercise is very similar to the Serratus anterior exercise with resistance band.
-However, you obviously don’t use a fitness band, but your own body weight.
-The exercise therefore requires comparatively more strength, but can train the target muscle serratus anterior just as well.
+In principle, the Push up plus exercise is similar to the Serratus anterior exercise with resistance band.
+However, you don’t use a fitness band but your body weight.
+The exercise, therefore, requires comparatively more strength but can train the target muscle serratus anterior just as well.
 As a result, the exercise can also be used in some cases to treat scapular winging.

-In the article on the Serratus muscle workouts – With resistance band I also briefly wrote something about scapular winging.
+In the article on the Serratus muscle workouts – With resistance band, I also briefly wrote about scapular winging.

 As the name suggests, exercise is an addition to the actual push-up.
-As a rule, the exercise does not involve a complete push-up, but the push-up position is held while moving the shoulder girdle.
+As a rule, the exercise does not involve a complete push-up; the push-up position is held while moving the shoulder girdle.

 Push up plus

 - Bring shoulders back and shoulder blades close together

 - Then bring your shoulders forward as far as possible

 - Then bring the shoulder blades together again